KirikozZ/HTMD-DATA-and-CODE/README.md

 The Release contains 239 complete simulation input folders, plus four auxiliary trajectory-replay inputs: 243 `.in`, 239 `.data` and 18 `.colvars` files.
 Ordinary simulation folders contain the input script and coordinates; each of the 18 PMF folders also contains its colvars configuration.
 Simulation logs and restarts are omitted.

-The paper's original 196-row training table remains in `revision/ml/data.csv`.
-Recounts agree with 194 rows; the S112/S119 differences are documented separately without replacing the paper's labels.

 See [revision/README.md](revision/README.md) for the directory overview.
 The data packages retain the scientific results; this release does not imply that complete MD or ML training was rerun during packaging.